 where $\rho_{\mathrm{DM}}$ is the dark matter density, $l$ is the distance along the line-of-sight direction, and $\Omega$ is the solid angle centered on the dSph.

-The J and D factors of the three dSphs are provided in Table \ref{tab:jd factor}, with integrals in Equation \ref{eq:jd factor} over a fixed solid angle of $\Delta \Omega=0.5^\circ$.
-In Figures \ref{fig:j factor} and \ref{fig:d factor}, J and D factors calculated from \cite{Hayashi2020} and this work are compared.
-The differences are mainly due to different dark matter halo models adopted and different truncation radii of dark matter halos. \cite{Hayashi2020} assumed axisymmetric dark matter halos with generalized Hernquist profiles \citep{Hernquist1990,Zhao1996}, while in our analysis we consider spherical dark matter halos with generalized NFW profiles, and the outer density slope has been fixed to 4.
-On the other hand, both \cite{Hayashi2020} and us truncate the dark matter halo at the projected radius of the outermost observed member star for each dSphs.
-However, stars beyond $2.5$ half-light radius from the center of each dSphs are not used in our analysis (see Section~\ref{subsec:member star}), and thus the truncation radius for the dark matter halo in our analysis, i.e., $2.5$ half-light radius, is smaller than that of \cite{Hayashi2020}.
-In Figures \ref{fig:j factor} and \ref{fig:d factor}, the most prominent difference between \cite{Hayashi2020} and this work is the D factor for Draco.
+We calculate the J and D factors of the three dSphs with integrals covering a fixed solid angle of $\Delta \Omega=0.5^\circ$, and compare our results with those from \cite{Hayashi2020} in Figure \ref{fig:jd factor}.
+The differences are mainly due to different dark matter halo models adopted and different truncation radii. \cite{Hayashi2020} assumed axisymmetric dark matter halos with generalized Hernquist profiles \citep{Hernquist1990,Zhao1996}, whereas we consider spherical dark matter halos with generalized NFW profiles, and the outer density slopes are fixed to 4.
+Both \cite{Hayashi2020} and us truncate the dark matter halo at the projected radius of the outermost observed member star for each dSphs.
+However, stars beyond $2.5$ half-light radius from the center of each dSphs are not used in our analysis, and thus the truncation radius in our analysis is smaller than that of \cite{Hayashi2020}.
+In Figure \ref{fig:jd factor}, the most prominent difference between \cite{Hayashi2020} and this work is the D factor for Draco.
 This is because their truncation radius for Draco is much larger than ours and the dark matter distribution at larger radii contributes more to the D factor than the J factor.
-Besides, since we truncate dark matter halos at smaller radii where dark matter density profiles are better constrained, uncertainties of our J and D factors are also reduced.
-In our results, Draco turns out to be the most promising target to search for signals of dark matter annihilation and decay.
+Besides, since we truncate at smaller radii where dark matter density profiles are better constrained, uncertainties of our J and D factors are smaller.